OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 * TIFF can contain multiple images (IFD: Image File Directory) chained together.
   This is the mechanism used for multiple-page scanned TIFF files, or in the geospatial field to store multi-resolution/pyramid rasters.
-So it can be used to sub-grids as in the NTv2 format.
+So it can be used with sub-grids as in the NTv2 format.

 * Extensive experience with the TIFF format, and its appropriatness for network access, in particular through the `Cloud Optimized GeoTIFF initiative <https://www.cogeo.org/>`_